storyfeet/bob_cards_elm/rules.md

 ### Bandits Move

 Starting with the Westmost (then Northmost) Group, for each group of bandits, Roll the Compas Dice, and Move them in the Direction Indicated *(N = North,W = West,S = South)*.
-* If the dice lands on '+' and the group has fewer than 6 members, Add a Bandit to the group. *(If Bandit groups merge to more than 6, that is fine.)*
+* If the dice lands on '+' Add a Bandit to the group.
 * If the group lands on a group that hasn't yet moved, move that group next.
 If the second group does not move, the two groups merge to become one larger group.
 * Bandits may move onto unrevealed tiles, but not onto spaces without a tile.
 * If the Bandits should move North or South but cannot, move them West.